 7. Fresh Off the Boat (2015)

-Fresh Off the Boat is a show about a Taiwanese-American family who has moved from Washington, DC, to Orlando, Florida.
-The show centers mostly on 11-year-old Eddie Huang and his struggles to fit in at his new school as the only Asian kid.
+Fresh Off the Boat is a sitcom about a Taiwanese-American family of 5 who have moved from Chinatown of Washington, DC, to Orlando, Florida.
+Created by Nahnatchka Khan, the show opens with the 11-year-old Eddie Huang (Hudson Yang) and his struggles to fit in at his new school as the only Asian kid.

 8. Malcolm In The Middle (2000)

-Malcolm in the Middle, a creation of Linwood Boomer, is one of the first sitcoms to set itself apart from the usual family-friendly clichés and feature a totally irredeemable, dysfunctional family, and in the process, get rid (for the first time?) of that annoying laugh-track.
-In fact, the series doesn’t need to remind you when to laugh since it is so secure in its comedic ability.
+Malcolm in the Middle, a creation of Linwood Boomer, is one of the first sitcoms to set itself apart from the usual family-friendly clichés and feature a totally irredeemable, dysfunctional family, and in the process, get rid of the overplayed laugh-track.
+In fact, the 7-season long series doesn’t need to remind viewers when to laugh since it’s secure in its comedic ability.

-Reese is as stupid as a sack of diapers and is only good at performing practical jokes, being the bully at school, and getting away from Lois’ punishments.
-Like Alex from Modern Family, Malcolm is a literal genius with a 165 IQ, but his academic accomplishments are only rivaled by his ability to get into trouble.
-Malcolm in the Middle is definitely worth watching for shows like Modern Family, it’s inventive and has lots of laughs.
+Reese (Justin Berfield) is as stupid as a sheep and is only good at performing practical jokes, being the bully at school, and getting away from Lois’ punishments.
+Like Alex Dunphy from Modern Family, Malcolm (Frankie Muniz) is a literal genius with a 165 IQ, but his academic accomplishments are only rivaled by his ability to get into trouble.
+With brilliant actors like Bryan Cranston and Jane Kaczmarek as a part of the lead, Malcolm in the Middle is worth watching!

 9. Black-ish (2014)

 The satirical TV series Black-ish is based on the premise that society perceives blackness to have a particular connotation or simply that certain actions and viewpoints are “black.”
-This series may not have had a great beginning, but it has definitely won me over.
-Contrary to its title, it doesn’t center on race at all (in fact, it barely mentions it at all), but instead deftly and hilariously explores how values and self-identification evolve through time.
+Contrary to its title, it doesn’t center on race at all (in fact, it barely mentions it), but instead, the 8 seasons deftly and hilariously explore how values and self-identification evolve through time.

 10. Young Sheldon (2017)